-4.45.1-SMART CORE CURRICULUM AND GRADUATION REQUIREMENTS FOR THE CLASS OF 2027 AND THEREAFTER
+4.45.1-GRADUATION REQUIREMENTS FOR THE CLASS OF 2027 AND THEREAFTER

-All students are required to participate in the Smart Core curriculum unless stated otherwise in the student's Student Success Plan (SSP) and signed by the student's parents or guardians, or the students if the student is eighteen (18) years of age or older Information regarding Smart Core and graduation requirements will be sent home with students prior to their enrolling in seventh (7th) grade, or when a seventh (7th) through twelfth (12th) grade student enrolls in the district for the first time.
+Information regarding Graduation requirements will be sent home with students prior to their enrolling in seventh (7th) grade, or when a seventh (7th) through twelfth (12th) grade student enrolls in the district for the first time.
 This policy is to be included in student handbooks for grades six (6) through twelve (12) and both students and parents must sign an acknowledgement they have received the policy.
-Those students not participating in the Smart Core curriculum will be required to fulfill the Core curriculum or the Alternate Pathway to Graduation when required by their IEP to be eligible for graduation.
-Counseling by trained personnel shall be available to students and their parents or legal guardians as part of the creation of the student's SSP.
+All students are required to fulfill the Core curriculum or the Alternate Pathway to Graduation when required by their IEP to be eligible for graduation.
+Counseling by trained personnel shall be available to students and their parents or legal guardians as part of the creation of the student's Student Success Plan.